Behavior Modification and Management Policy

 Parents of each student involved in bullying will be notified prior to the conclusion of the investigation.
-All incidents of bullying and identifying patterns of behavior are regularly monitored.
+All incidents of bullying and identifying patterns of behaviour are regularly monitored.

 These steps for investigating a bullying behavior can be seen in the flowchart below:

-We recognize the importance of effective communication between home and school to promote desired student behavior.
+We recognise the importance of effective communication between home and school to promote desired student behavior.

 We regularly raise the awareness of our school community’s approach to bullying by presenting evidences of our positive school culture, through bulletins, school newsletters, parent coffee mornings or assemblies.